evert/evert.github.com/_posts/2025/2025-04-13-multi-step-login-forms-for-password-managers.md

 Password managers are still the best way to manage credentials, and if you are doing things on the web, you should be using one.

-Increasingly, websites are using multi-step login forms which don't work as well with password managers.
+Increasingly, websites are using multi-step login forms.
 They might first ask for _just_ an email address and only after present users with a password field.

 <figure>
   <img src="/assets/posts/login-forms/google-login.png" class="fill-width" />